Current Research Focus:

 Representations of American History in Rockstar Games (Red Dead Series; L.A.
 Noire; Grand Theft Auto); brand identity and promotional discourses of historical games; the intersections of historiography and film criticism, genre cinema and historical popular culture.

-I am a full-time, Centre for Arts Doctoral Research Excellence (CADRE) funded PhD candidate, supervised by Professor J.E.
-Smyth.
-My research looks at the relationship between contemporary video games and other visual media (film/television), and how specific prominent film genres influence and and inform the portrayal of American History through digital games.
+My PhD research, supervised by Professor J.E.
+Smyth, looked at the relationship between contemporary video games and other visual media (film/television), and how specific prominent film genres influence and inform the portrayal of American History through digital games.
 The focus is Rockstar Games – particularly Red Dead Redemption, L.A.
 Noire, and Grand Theft Auto – tracing how their narratives, gameplay elements, and marketing strategies try to foster and construct a sense of historicity and authenticity around their titles.

 My research explores the way historical video games and their accompanying promotional discourses recreate and evoke specific conventions and memory images of the past already established in visual popular culture.
-My work explores how these paratextual discourses interact with textual representations of the past, and are often used to support an exclusive image of American history.
-Ultimately, I argue that we should be considering promotional disocurses, the brand identity of historical video games and developers, and other paratexts, as part of the representation of the past contained within historical video games themselves.
+I consider how these paratextual discourses interact with textual representations of the past, and are often used to support an exclusive image of American history.
+Ultimately, I argue that we should be considering promotional discourses, the brand identity of historical video games and developers, and other paratexts, as part of the representation of the past contained within historical video games themselves.